terrorizer1980/senzing-environment/docs/tutorial.md

        CONNECTION=postgresql://username:password@hostname:5432:G2/
     ```

-   When complete, the entire file might look something like this:
+   :thinking: When complete, the entire file might look something like this:

     ```ini
     [PIPELINE]